Supervisor: Dr. Robert Heale, Health Sciences

 Actively participate and gain increased understanding and proficiency in CNS interventional procedures such as lumbar puncture.

-Review CT and MRI protocols for your list each day.
+Review CT protocols for your CT list each day.

-Submit (in powerpoint format) 4 researched & prepared CNS cases as assigned to you by the end of the rotation.
+Submit (in power point format) 4 researched & prepared CNS cases as assigned by the end of the rotation.

 Present 1 CNS case each Tuesday at ICR during your rotation.